NetAppEMEA/hackathon-vol1-deprecated/camera-webservice/README.md

 ### Common: Step 4 - Test the S3 and ElasticSearch upload
 * Load the browser to http://<ip address>:8080/photo
 * If errors, check the S3 and ElasticSearch settings in the config.json file.

+## More hacking ideas - Keep Going!
+1. Add more key/value pair information to the ElasticSearch post.
+If you were going to add meta data to an image, what sort of meta data might you include about the picture?
+2. Upload a file to ElasticSearch - think what if I uploaded a perfstat to Elasticsearch every hour, then let Elasticsearch search and report on the information in the perfstat file.
+Is this practical application.
+3. Add object attributes to the S3 upload.
+4. Change the RESTful API calls.
+If you don't like http://<ip_address>/test, change it to something else.
+5. If you tried the Python, try getting the Ruby version working.